Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Methodology

 If assuming the shower is a point source for depositing energy, the expected waveform of shower component also can be derived based on the Eq.~\eqref{equ:lsyield} and Eq.~\eqref{equ:wf}.
 In Fig.~\ref{fig:vertical2}, the red curve represents the expected waveform of shower component for a PMT caused by a shower.
 The waveform of shower component can be calculated using the shower vertex and the shower energy.
 The green curve is the waveform of shower component after subtracting the waveform of track component, which has been described in the Fig.~\ref{fig:subtract_WF}.
 The waveform shapes obtained by both method are basically consistent.
 This not only demonstrates the effectiveness of the analytical calculation based method for predicting waveform but also confirms that the multi-peak structure of the waveform is indeed caused by the muon shower.
 Moreover, it shows that subtracting the track component waveform to eliminate the muon's track contribution to the waveform of shower muon events is a feasible approach.

 Other methods for obtaining non-shower waveforms are briefly outlined as follows, but further research is needed.
 For example, the parameter space of reconstructed tracks, such as direction and position, can be segmented into bins aligned with the reconstruction resolution.
 Muons falling within the same bin are considered to share the similar track.
-Then, based on the dE/dx values, the non-shower muon data corresponding to those sharing the similar track with the shower muon can be selected, allowing us to obtain the corresponding track component waveforms.
-The second method is using machine learning techniques, such as neural networks.
+Then, based on the dE/dx values, the non-shower muon data corresponding to those sharing the similar track with the shower muon can be selected, allowing us to obtain the corresponding track component waveforms in real data.
+In addition, the photon library method, as described in ~\cite{photon}, simulates photon transport via a precomputed lookup table of detection probabilities across the detector volume.
+This approach can also be used to generate waveforms based on the spatial distribution of energy deposition.
+Another possibility is to employ machine learning techniques, such as neural networks.
 They can be employed to learn from a large dataset of simulated samples to generate the expected waveform for a given shower muon track.